EASStudio81/Browser-Script/README.md

 # List deskripsi Script
-1. Inspect Script (Mobile)
+A. Inspect Script (Mobile)
-Recommended Browser you use for this script..
+Recommended browser you use for this script..
-Chrome,
+Chrome
 Edge
 etc

 --------------------
 How to use the script on mobile
 1. Open your browser